vivaria/edisonrul.ing/README.md

     *   If you resolve this effect and your opponent activates "Book of Eclipse", after "Book of Eclipse" flips this affected monster face-up (and you draw 1 card), this effect must activate again \[[REF](https://www.pojo.biz/board/showthread.php?t=678963)\].
     *   VS. "Brain Control": Player A gains control of Player B's "Lightsworn" monster until the End Phase.
 During the End Phase, Player A decides when to activate / resolve each effect:
         1. Player A can resolve "Brain Control" first, returning the "Lightsworn" monster to Player B. That "Lightsworn" monster is no longer controlled by the turn player, its effect won't activate.
-        2. Player A can activate the "Lightsworn's" Trigger Effect to mill cards from their Deck.
+        2. Player A can activate the "Lightsworn"'s Trigger Effect to mill cards from their Deck.
 Then, Player A resolves "Brain Control" and returns the "Lightsworn" monster to Player B \[[REF](https://www.pojo.biz/board/showthread.php?t=653322)\].
     *   VS. "Enemy Controller":
         *   On Player A's turn, Player B takes control of Player A's "Lightsworn" monster.
-During the End Phase, "Enemy Controller's" effect wears off and control of the "Lightsworn" monster returns to Player A, then that Lightsworns's mandatory Trigger Effect activates \[[REF](http://duelistgroundz.com/index.php?/topic/85182-judgment-dragon-and-enemy-controller/)\].
+During the End Phase, "Enemy Controller"'s effect wears off and control of the "Lightsworn" monster returns to Player A, then that Lightsworns's mandatory Trigger Effect activates \[[REF](http://duelistgroundz.com/index.php?/topic/85182-judgment-dragon-and-enemy-controller/)\].

 ## AUSSA THE EARTH CHARMER